lynchcm/MicroHugo/content/resource-centre/defining-your-brand/Picking a Business Name.md

 What’s this got to do with your company name?
 Well, you need to check it doesn’t have any weird associations you’re not aware of.

-When we were running through names, we had a front runner… until Urban Dictionary educated us that an alternative meaning of ‘rhubarb’ was talking bullshit!
+When someone we work with was running through names, they had a front runner… until Urban Dictionary educated them that an alternative meaning of ‘rhubarb’ was talking bullshit!

 ![](/uploads/urban-dictionary.png)